A User-driven Design Framework for Robotaxi: METHOD

 \subsection{Ethical Considerations}

 This research was approved by the Institutional Review Board (IRB) of our institution.
+Informed consent of interviewees was obtained before the official beginning of the interviews.
 Interview data were securely stored without personal identifiers, and each participant was assigned a pseudonymous label (e.g., ``P06'').
 Data access was limited exclusively to the research team.
 Participation was voluntary, and participants were informed of their right to decline any question or to withdraw from the study at any time.
-Across both interview and autoethnographic data, specific road names, location identifiers, vehicle models, and platform names were either removed or generalized.